Brian McFadden: 2007–2010: Label change, Set in Stone and Wall of Soundz

-While working on the second album, McFadden's record label, Sony BMG has released insisted that he work with an A&R man, after disappointing sales of his last album, which only sold 800,000 copies worldwide.
+While working on the second album, McFadden's record label, Sony BMG insisted that he work with an artists & repertoire (A&R) man, after disappointing sales of his last album, which only sold 800,000 copies worldwide.
 However, there were claims that McFadden's A&R man did not want McFadden to work with Guy Chambers, who had previously worked with McFadden on his last album and fought about his songs and musical direction.
 His A&R man wanted him to make songs like James Morrison, Paolo Nutini, and the Scissor Sisters but McFadden insisted he make songs that are of his style.
 It was later revealed in March 2007 that McFadden parted ways with Sony BMG.
 Later that year, he set up his own record label under the name of BMF Records and released his new single "Like Only a Woman Can" in Ireland, through the label.
 "Like Only a Woman Can" became his third Irish No. 1 single as a solo artist.
 In early 2008, McFadden signed to Universal Music Australia and released the single there in April 2008, which peaked within the ARIA top 15.
-Following the release of "Like Only a Woman Can," McFadden released his second studio album, Set in Stone.
+Following the release of "Like Only a Woman Can", McFadden released his second studio album, Set in Stone.
 The album peaked in Australia at No. 5 on the ARIA Albums Chart.
-Other singles were released from the album: "Twisted," which peaked within the top 30 on the ARIA Singles Chart and "Everything But You," which failed to chart the ARIA top 50.
+Other singles were released from the album: "Twisted", which peaked within the top 30 on the ARIA Singles Chart and "Everything But You", which failed to chart the ARIA top 50.

-In April 2010, McFadden released "Just Say So," which features American rapper Kevin Rudolf.
+In April 2010, McFadden released "Just Say So", which features American rapper Kevin Rudolf.
 The single debuted on the ARIA Singles Chart at No. 1 and stayed there for three weeks.
 It spent seven weeks in the ARIA top ten and thirteen weeks in the ARIA top 50 and gained a platinum accreditation.
-Following the release of "Just Say So," McFadden released his third studio album, Wall of Soundz, in Australia on 23 April 2010.
+Following the release of "Just Say So", McFadden released his third studio album, Wall of Soundz, in Australia on 23 April 2010.
 The album was originally going to be released as a side-project McFadden embarked on with American songwriter Rob Conley but both decided to release it as McFadden's third solo album.
 It debuted at No. 27 on the ARIA Albums Chart and spent only three weeks in the ARIA top 50.
 "Chemical Rush" was the second single released from the album in June 2010 and peaked at No. 12 on the charts.
-In September 2010, McFadden released the third single entitled "Mistakes," a duet with his then fiancée Delta Goodrem.
-McFadden also recorded a duet with Ronan Keating on Keating's duet album, a cover of the Bee Gees' "To Love Somebody."
+In September 2010, McFadden released the third single entitled "Mistakes", a duet with his then fiancée Delta Goodrem.
+McFadden also recorded a duet with Ronan Keating on Keating's duet album, a cover of the Bee Gees' "To Love Somebody".